‘Warped, twisted and violent’ terrorist assassinated veteran MP, court told

 The court heard that Ali had lied when he emailed to request an appointment with Sir David, claiming he was moving into the area.

-Mr Little told jurors that Ali appeared “relaxed and chatty” as he walked over to Sir David just before he “brutally” stabbed him shortly after midday.
+Mr Little told jurors that Ali appeared “relaxed and chatty” as he walked to Sir David just before “brutally” stabbing him shortly after midday.

 During the meeting, the defendant’s mobile made a sound, Ali said “sorry”, then pulled out a knife and repeatedly stabbed Sir David in a “vicious and frenzied attack”, Mr Little said.

-The defendant declared: “I want him dead.
-I want every Parliament Minister (sic) who signed up for the bombing of Syria, who agreed to the Iraqi war to die.”
+He added: “I want him dead.
+I want every Parliament minister who signed up for the bombing of Syria, who agreed to the Iraqi war, to die.”

 The defendant, who said he was self-radicalised, was then heard on the phone saying: “I’ve done it because of Syria.
 I’ve done it because of the innocent people.
 I’ve done it because of the bombing.
 He deserved to die.”

-During a confrontation, Ali refused to drop his knife saying: “I want to be shot.”
+During a confrontation, Ali refused to drop the knife saying: “I want to be shot.”

 He added: “I’m going to die.
 I want to die, I want to be a hero.”